-The south (rear) elevation has a sliding glass door at the basement level.
-At the first floor there are two six-over-six windows in the garage section, and a set of four six-over-six windows above the basement door.
-A wide brick chimney is proposed and is flanked by two sets of six-over-six windows.
+The south (rear) elevation has two six-over-six windows in the garage section, a set of four six-over-six windows and two sets of six-over-six windows.
 A pedestrian door is proposed next to the existing rear wall of the house.